rodekruis/TYPHOONTRACK2GRIDPOINT/README.md

 ...
 ...
-where: gridid- municipality pcode, glat is latitude, glon is longitude
+where: gridid- municipality pcode, glat is latitude, glon is longitude with the two inputs, Track data and grid points, the code will produce output similar to the table shown below

 ![A forecast data at a grid point calculated by typhoontrack2grid](figures/pagasa3.png)